ege0zcan/BilkentSRS_QuickLogin/README.md

 ### To Do ###
 - Test on more devices to ensure consistency between operating systems
-- The program can be set to run faster or slower depending on the machine
+- Add more browsers, give browser choice to the user
+- Handle failed login attempts